yugabyte/yugabyte-db/docs/content/latest/api/cassandra/dml_delete.md

 ### WHERE Clause

  - The `where_expression` must specify conditions for all primary-key columns.
- - The `where_expression` must not specifiy conditions for any regular columns.
+ - The `where_expression` must not specify conditions for any regular columns.
  - The `where_expression` can only apply `AND` and `=` operators.
 Other operators are not yet supported.

 ### IF Clause